 The Discover it® Cash Back offers 5% cash back in rotating categories on up to $1,500 in purchases each quarter once you activate your card.
 It usually offers Amazon as one of these bonus categories from October to December, and this year is no exception.

 The Chase Freedom® also offers 5% cash back (5 Chase Ultimate Rewards points per dollar) on rotating bonus categories each quarter for up to $1,500 in spending after you activate your card.
 Similar to the Discover it Cash Back, the Chase Freedom frequently provides 5% back at Amazon during Q4.
 Obviously, this is less convenient than the ability to earn 5% back whenever you want — but if you do the bulk of your Amazon shopping during the holiday season, and if you don’t want to pay for Amazon Prime, these cards are great options.

 Additionally, if you spend at lot on Whole Foods, the Blue Cash Preferred® Card from American Express offers 6% cash back at U.S. supermarkets (up to $6,000; then 1%), and Whole Foods is considered a supermarket.
-This card has a $0 introductory annual fee for one year, then $95 (see rates and fees), but it’s also got a welcome bonus bigger than the Amazon Rewards Visa.
-The current offer is 20% back on Amazon.com purchases on the card within the first six months of card membership, up to $200 back.
-Plus, earn $150 back after you spend $3,000 in purchases on the card within the first 6 months of card membership.
-Cash back is received in the form of Reward Dollars that can be redeemed for statement credits.
+This card has a $0 introductory annual fee for the first year, then $95 (see rates and fees), but it’s also got a welcome bonus bigger than the Amazon Rewards Visa.
+The current offer is earn a $300 statement credit after you spend $3,000 in purchases on your new card within the first six months of card membership.

 Also be sure to read our post on the best Amazon credit cards.